Check Out This Delicious Mango Margarita Cupcake Recipe!

 I made approximately 75 cupcakes on Christmas Eve so I used frozen mangoes instead of fresh ones (mangoes are not in season at that time and it cuts down on the preparation time and cost).

-I used a different recipe for the frosting but I wouldn’t recommend it because it needs to be kept cool at all times and you can imagine how hot it was in my kitchen so it just kept running until I decided to just leave them in the fridge.
+When I was baking, I used a different recipe for the frosting but I wouldn’t recommend it because it needs to be kept cool at all times and you can imagine how hot it was in my kitchen so it just kept running until I decided to just leave them in the fridge.

 Mango Margarita Cupcakes with Lime Whipped Topping (Yields about 18 cupcakes)